-The Company is subject to a number of risks similar to those of other early stage companies, including dependence on key individuals; risks inherent in the development and commercialization of medicines to treat human disease; competition from other companies, many of which are larger and better capitalized; risks relating to obtaining and maintaining necessary intellectual property protection; and the need to obtain adequate additional financing to fund the development of its product candidates.
+The Company is subject to a number of risks similar to those of other early stage companies, including dependence on key individuals; risks inherent in the development and commercialization of medicines to treat human disease; competition from other companies, many of which are larger and better capitalized; risks relating to obtaining and maintaining necessary intellectual property protection; and the need to obtain adequate additional financing to fund the development of tamibarotene and any of its other product candidates.
 If the Company is unable to raise capital when needed or on favorable terms, it would be forced to delay, reduce, eliminate or out-license certain of its research and development programs or future commercialization rights to its product candidates.

 The Company has incurred significant net operating losses in every year since its inception.
 It expects to continue to incur significant and increasing net operating losses for at least the next several years.
-As of June 30, 2023, the Company had cash, cash equivalents and marketable securities of \$144.0 million and an accumulated deficit of \$618.3 million.
+As of September 30, 2023, the Company had cash and cash equivalents of \$112.2 million and an accumulated deficit of \$658.4 million.
 The Company has not generated any revenues from product sales, has not completed the development of any product candidate and may never have a product candidate approved for commercialization.
 The Company has financed its operations to date primarily through a credit facility, the sale of equity securities and through license and collaboration agreements.
 The Company has devoted substantially all of its financial resources and efforts to research and development and general and administrative activities to support such research and development.
 The Company's net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on the Company's stockholders' equity and working capital.

 On September 16, 2022, the Company filed an amendment to its Restated Certificate of Incorporation (the "Restated Certificate of Incorporation") with the Secretary of State of the State of Delaware to effect the reverse stock split of its common stock, such that every 10 shares of the Company's common stock held by a stockholder immediately prior to the reverse stock split were combined and reclassified into one share of the Company's common stock (the "Reverse Stock Split").
-Except where otherwise indicated, all share and per share amounts in the accompanying financial statements, related footnotes, and management's discussion and analysis have been adjusted retroactively to reflect the Reverse Stock Split as if it had occurred at the beginning of the earliest period presented.